Typicality of Contextuality: Typicality of contextuality

 For a large number of projective measurements on the qubit (here taken to be 92) that roughly approximate the space of all projective effects, the typicality of contextuality is non-zero for $n>4$ (i.e., the range where one could expect this to be the case).
 For pure states, the typicality of contextuality is quite large for $n=5$, and $t_{(n,m,d;N)} \approx 100\%$ for $n\geq6$.
 For mixed states, typicality of contextuality is quite large for $n\geq 10$, and $t_{(n,m,d;N)} \approx 100\%$ for $n\geq14$.

 \end{nresu}

 A useful way of interpreting these results is given by the recent work in Ref.~\cite{zhang2025reassessing,zhang2025quantifiers}.
 While generalized (non)contextuality is usually viewed as a property to be assessed for a set of observed data or a complete experiment, Refs.~\cite{zhang2025reassessing,zhang2025quantifiers} showed how this idea can be lifted to a notion of nonclassicality that applies even to a single component or fragment of an experiment (such as a single quantum state, a single quantum channel, a set of states, and so on).
 For example, a set of quantum states is classical if, when paired with all possible quantum measurements, it yields statistics that admit a generalized-noncontextual model.
 In the result just above, we have considered (a finite approximation of) the entire effect space of quantum theory, and so our result can be interpreted as approximately computing the typicality of nonclassicality for sets of quantum states (as opposed to of entire prepare-measure experiments).
+In fact, we now prove that in the asymptotic limit, the analytical typicality reaches $\lim_{m\to\infty}t_{(n,m,d)}=1$.

+\begin{restatable}{prop}{asymptotic} Consider samples of $n$ pure states and $m$ pure effects of a $d$-dimensional quantum system.
+For any $n>d^2$ number of randomly sampled pure states,